ChunzhengLab/zaber-cli/README.md

 # ZABER Stage Controller CLI

+All credits to ALICE ITS3-WP3

 A minimal and effective command-line interface for controlling Zaber motion stages via serial port and JSON configuration.

-All credit to ALICE ITS3-WP3
+---

-NOTE:
+## NOTE:
 One havs to make the udev rules for the serial path.
 This is a example works for the TB PS April 2025 @CERN

 ```bash